earthy123/Multi-Candidate-Word-Segmentation/README.md

 Most existing word segmentation methods output one single segmentation solution.
 This project provides an analysis of word segmentation performance when more than one solutions are taken into account.
-This code are used paper [link](https://ieeexplore.ieee.org/abstract/document/8442053/)
+This code are used in this paper [link](https://ieeexplore.ieee.org/abstract/document/8442053/)

 ## Performance of Single Candidate
 BEST2009 - Evaluate on correction of boundary of text